The Legal Dictionary: Simple Legal Definitions

 Legal Expenses Insurance (LEI)

-Legal expenses insurance (LEI) is an important form of insurance cover protecting the insured if they need to bring a personal injury claim against someone else.
-The insurance will normally need to be reported to the insurer within a specific time limit, otherwise cover may be lost.
+Legal expenses insurance (LEI) is an important form of insurance cover protecting the insured if they need to bring a personal injury claim against someone else, covering the cost of solicitors’ fees in specific circumstances.
+It is increasingly available to consumers through their existing motor insurance, house and contents insurance, bank accounts, trade unions, and so on.

 LEI typically covers one off accidents and does not usually cover workplace injuries and illnesses.
 It may also be limited to a maximum lever of cover.
 After the event insurance may therefore be necessary to ensure there is sufficient cover should a claim arise.